 Yes.
-COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19, and this protects you from getting sick with COVID-19.
+COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19.

 Being protected from getting sick is important because even though many people with COVID-19 have only a mild illness, others may get a severe illness, have long-term health effects, or even die.
 There is no way to know how COVID-19 will affect you, even if you don't have an increased risk of developing severe complications.